JonathanGawrych/ScratchWork/README.md

 ### WhatCompiler

 Simply spits out what compiler this was built with and its version.
 Based off of [C/C++ tip: How to detect the compiler name and version using compiler predefined macros](http://nadeausoftware.com/articles/2012/10/c_c_tip_how_detect_compiler_name_and_version_using_compiler_predefined_macros).

+### MSVCCoroBadOptimizationCrash

+Found a bad code generation compiler issue in MSVC when you "Cancel a coroutine causing a garbage pointer to be passed to delete" when optimizations are turned on.
+Mitgation is to add `#pragma optimize("g", off)` to the _end_ of the file so that it targets code generation.
+This was fixed in 14.14.26428